Meydane-E Emam (Naghsh-E Jahan)

 The square was built by the Safavids in a place where previously there was a large garden called Naghsh-e Jahan.
 The square is more than 500 meters long and 165 meters wide and its surface is about 85 thousand square meters.
-At the time of Shah Abbas I and his successors, the square was used for polo matches, army parades and for various ceremonies, parties and events.
-The two stone doors for the pole, which still exist in the northern and southern sides of the square, are a memory of that period.
-Along the perimeter of the square were built magnificent buildings such as the Sheykh Lotfollah mosque, the Jame'-e Abbasi mosque (or Emam mosque), the Ali Qapu palace and the Gheysarie portal, each of which is a shining example of the architecture of the safavid period.
-These works are the result of the creativity and art of expert Iranian architects, in particular Sheykh Baha'i, Ali Akbar Esfahani and Mohamad Reza Esfahani.
+At the time of Shah Abbas I and his successors, the square was used for polo matches, for army parades and for various ceremonies, parties and events.
+The two stone gates to the pole, which still exist on the northern and southern sides of the square, are a reminder of that period.
+Magnificent buildings have been built along the perimeter of the square such as the Sheykh Lotfollah Mosque, the Jame'-e Abbasi Mosque (or Emam Mosque), the Ali Qapu Palace and the Gheysarie Portal, each of which is a shining example of the architecture of the Safavid period.
+These works are the fruit of the creativity and art of expert Iranian architects, in particular Sheykh Baha'i, Ali Akbar Esfahani and Mohamad Reza Esfahani.

 Before the construction of the current buildings at the time of Shah Abbas I, the square - then smaller - had been used as a place for executions of those condemned to death and for the performance of some official ceremonies such as the feast of Nowruz.
 Several sources have estimated the construction of the square in the current form at the time of the reign of Shah Abbas I, in the year 1602.
 Nevertheless, since the beginning of the reign of Shah Abbas, the surface of the square had been enlarged far from the previous small square, and several times fireworks and fireworks were held there.